 Here’s why: If you’re looking for a low potential regular APR on purchases and balance transfers, the Platinum Edition® Visa® Card may be for you.

 To make things sweeter, you’ll get an introductory 0% APR on balance transfers for the first 15 billing cycles.
-After that, the regular variable APR on balance transfers kicks in (12.24%, 17.24% or 20.24%).
+After that, the regular variable APR on balance transfers kicks in (12.24% to 20.24%).
 Unfortunately, fees can take a bite out of the savings from an intro 0% APR for balance transfers.
 This card charges you an introductory balance transfer fee of $10 or 3% of the amount of each transfer, whichever is greater, for transfers made in the first 15 billing cycles.
 After that, you’ll be charged the greater of $10 or 5% on any transfers you make.

 The card has no annual fee and offers a $25 statement credit when you make a purchase within the first three billing cycles.

 While this card is decent for a First National Bank of Omaha credit card, some cards from other issuers have better intro balance transfer APRs and may even have intro purchase APR offers.

 Here’s why: The Secured Visa® Card gives people with no credit or less-than-stellar credit a chance to build their credit health.
 It reports activity to all three major credit bureaus.